Sunday, June 18, 2023

 Even though the apples gave her superhuman strength, she knew the strength was destructive.
 She felt sick to her stomach and could not think of a remedy.

 Wanting to avoid Evelyn, she went out to the front yard.
-She looked at the chaos in the neighborhood brought by the people who had eaten the apples: uprooted gardens and trees, broken roofs and windows, smashed cars into broken fences, and flatted garbage cans.
+She looked at the chaos in the neighborhood brought by the people who had eaten the apples: uprooted gardens and trees, broken roofs and windows, smashed cars into broken fences, and flattened garbage cans.
 As far as she could see, the entire place was in shambles.

 “The Tree just keeps producing more bad apples,” she said, as she shook her head.
 “Everything is out of control.”